A Lightweight and Gradient-Stable Neural Layer: Properties of HanNet

-where $H(u_k)$ is from \eqref{def:H}, symmetric and orthogonal, and activation $\phi(t)=|t|$ which is not differentiable at $t=0$.
-However, under any uniform distribution assumption, the probability for $t=0$ is zero.
-Therefore, the diagonal matrices $\nabla\phi(h_k)$ are also orthogonal with diagonal entries equal to $\pm 1$.
-Since products of orthogonal matrices are orthogonal, by its very construction, HanNets will never suffer from either vanishing or exploding gradient.
-Evidently, the following result holds. \begin{proposition} Under a uniform distribution assumption, the $G$-matrix for HanNet, that is, $G_L(x,\bu,\bb)$ defined in \ref{def:hanG_L}, remains orthogonal with probability one for any $x$, any $u_i \ne 0$ in $\bu$, any $\bb$, and any integer $L>0$. \end{proposition}
+where $H(u_k)$ is defined by \eqref{eq:H}. {Evidently, the diagonal matrices $\nabla\phi(z_k)$ are orthogonal matrices whose diagonal elements are equal to $\pm 1$ (with the convention $|\phi'(0)|=1$).
+Then the product $\prod_{k=1}^L H(u_k)\nabla\phi(z_k)$ is always orthogonal, which implies that the gradient will never vanish or explode.} We state this fact as the following proposition. \begin{proposition} The $G$-matrix for HanNet, that is, $G_L(x,\bu,\bb)$ defined in \eqref{def:hanG_L}, remains orthogonal for any $x$, any $\bu$ (with all $u_k \ne 0$), any $\bb$, and any integer $L>0$. \end{proposition}